 Roof Ring Bug Screen

 Where you have standing water, you will also find mosquitoes and all kinds of other bugs.
-Some areas of the US have such a bad problem that they can ruin a family camping trips and in some areas head nets have to be worn.
+Some areas of the US have such a bad problem that they can ruin family camping trips and in some areas head nets are essential.
 There is nothing worse at night than having a mosquito or two buzzing around your head, but many people hate the idea of covering themselves with chemical repellents.

 For this reason, I created the roof ring bug screen.
 While the yurt is already pretty tight for keeping out bugs etc, opening the door obviously can let them in, but the huge hole in the roof is somewhat of a bigger issue:-)